ngoducthien/ps-rename-files/README.md

 # File Renaming Script

-This PowerShell script lets you rename files in a folder and its subfolders based on a specified pattern.
-Simplify the process of bulk renaming with ease.
+The PowerShell script offers a convenient solution for both updating the content within files and renaming files in a folder and its subfolders, all based on a specified pattern.
+Simplify the process of managing and modifying your files in bulk.

 ## How to Use